ajcr/jinx/README.md

 - Obverses.
 - Trains (hooks and forks).

-This allows some fairly sophisticated tacit expressions to be evaluated...
+This allows some fairly sophisticated tacit expressions to be evaluated.

 ## Examples